ghelleks/botany-battle/README.md

 - Fastlane

 ### Recommended Tools
-- Visual Studio Code
-- Postman
-- Charles Proxy
-- Instruments
-- GitHub Desktop

-## 📈 Analytics

-### User Metrics
-- Daily active users
-- Match completion rate
-- Shop engagement
-- User retention
-- Feature usage

-### Technical Metrics
-- API response times
-- Error rates
-- Memory usage
-- Battery impact
+- Cursor.ai
-- Network usage
+- Claude Code

 ---

-*Built with ❤️ by the Botany Battle Team*
+*Built with ❤️ by Soren🐻 and Gunnar🐰*